oliverwoodings/spreadsheet/README.md

 # Spreadsheet

-  A CommonJS module for reading Google Spreadsheets.
+  NodeJS module for reading Google Spreadsheets.

+  Original version by publicclass: https://github.com/publicclass/spreadsheet

+  This version supports passing an authFactory in the options, allowing access to private spreadsheets.
+It also uses the `request` module instead of `open-uri`

 ## Install